Mints97/tinyGUI/README.md

 and start coding!

 tinyGUI is currently a work-in-progress, it is still missing many widgets and functionality that should make work easier.
-A demonstration of some of its current capabilities can be found in demo.c.
+A demonstration of some of its current capabilities can be found in demo.c (a small educational application for children) and in the 2048 folder (a minimalist implementation of the infamous 2048 game).
 Stay tuned!

 P.S.
 This is the first project I've ever hosted at GitHub, sorry if I've messed up somehow!